elenasacristan/CookBook/Readme.md

 - **Remove Type of meal / Cuisine** If a type of meal or cuisine doesn't have any recipes associated with it, then the user will have the option to remove that type of meal / cuisine.

+- **Modal:** When the user clicks on "delete type of meal / cuisine" the confirmation message will be displayed on a modal window and the type of meal / cuisine will only be removed if "YES" is selected.
+This modal has been taken from [Materialize](<[https://materializecss.com/](https://materializecss.com/)>).

 ### Tips page